ssoper/timeslice/README.md

 #### Express

 Included is [express.js](http://expressjs.com/) middleware which can be used to record response times.
+Be sure it comes before the inclusion of `app.router`.

     app.use(ts.express());